Want to know more? — Subscribe

 Zillow provides the ability to register via Facebook or Google, which speeds up logging in many times.
 It's incredibly convenient for building a real estate marketplace like Zillow.
 Users today don't want to waste time registering and making up passwords.

-This feature helps you quickly and conveniently filter and see all the objects of interest by price, location, etc.
+This feature helps you quickly and conveniently filter and see all the objects of interest by price, location, etc. To build your own real estate app similar to Zillow, be sure to include this feature in your project.

 Websites like Zillow, Trulia, and Opendoor have a robust search system with multiple filters.
 This solution allows the buyer to maximize the search customization and find the property of their dreams without difficulty.